Sacred Music, Opera, Classical Art Song, Weddings

 Ms. Mason has been seen and heard on C-Span, EWTN, WLAE-TV, WWL-TV, and has performed in Boston, Chicago, New York, Washington, D.C., Paris, France, and Rome, Italy, in addition to her native New Orleans and other locales in the Gulf Coast.

-Aria is the co-founder, principal mezzo, and Director of Production of the renowned boutique opera company OperaCreole, which made its debut in the spring of 2011, and is the aesthetic and technical mind behind bringing the works to life on stage.
+Aria is the co-founder, principal mezzo, and Director of Production of the renowned and award winning boutique opera company OperaCreole, which made its debut in the spring of 2011, and is the aesthetic and technical mind behind bringing the works to life on stage.

 She is also the director and artistic designer of Belle Lafaye: Creations by Aria, an online boutique specializing in couture pieces for holidays and special events.